BabaZ-Qa/Physics_Problems/docs/en/Your_solutions/00_Intro_solution/solution_05.md

+A vector
+A
+→
+ has a magnitude of
+15
+ and makes an angle of
+θ
+=
+60
+∘
+ with the horizontal axis.
+Calculate its horizontal and vertical components.

 To calculate the components of a vector, we use trigonometric functions to resolve the vector's magnitude into its horizontal ($x$) and vertical ($y$) parts.

 ### 1. Identify the Given Values